qlan3/gym-games/README.md

 # Gym Games

-This is a gym compatible version of various games for reinforcement learning.
+This is a Gymnasium compatible version of various games for reinforcement learning.

 For [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/user/games.html), the default observation is a non-visual state representation of the game.